 By starting with the skip counting songs method & transitioning to conceptual understanding when children have internalized the numbers, you will save your children (and yourself!) a lot of confusion and frustration down the road when it’s time to learn to multiply.

-I guarantee going in this progression will yield great math students:
+I guarantee following this progression will yield great results:

 - Learn short, simple counting songs (as young as ages 3-6)